 There is a didactic component for each of the nine subspecialty areas, including the heart and coronary arteries.
 Anatomy, physiology, disease processes and imaging are included for all age groups.

-Two physics lectures will be given each month by medical physicist Dr. Terry M. Button.
+Two physics lectures will be given each month by a medical physicist.
 Residents will also receive a weeklong intensive physics course prior to taking their core exam.

 Residents attend a minimum of 6 hours of required intra- and inter-departmental conferences/lectures per week, including:

 - Monthly Journal Club